deepdassubha6/react_word_letter_focus/README.md

 This application uses props and states to communicate between different components.
 It uses simple CSS for styling purpose.

-Application is devided into multiple componnent - Layout component is the top level component which holds other top level components like -
+Application is divided into multiple componnent - Layout component is the top level component which holds other top level components like -
 1. Header
 2. Main